-We spent the second night of our visit to Iceland further east along highway 1, at the Edinborg Guesthouse in Eyvindarhólar which was at the base of the Eyjafjallajökull volcano.
+We spent the night of our visit to Iceland day two, further east along highway 1, at the Edinborg Guesthouse in Eyvindarhólar which was at the base of the Eyjafjallajökull volcano.

 For tonight, I had booked our accommodation through Expedia.com which was a quick and easy process and there was self-check in on arrival and lots of free parking.